Disgruntled French steel workers turn to populist Le Pen

 He says they’ve not spoken in the three years since he discovered to his horror from their local newspaper that David Broccoli was registered as a candidate in municipal elections for Le Pen’s anti-European Union, anti-immigration National Front.

 “I said to myself, ‘Impossible!
 What’s happened to him?’
 I called him up.
 We argued.
 He told me, ‘That’s the way it is’ and hung up on me,” Walter Broccoli says.
 “I’ve had nightmares where I saw him dressed in an SS uniform, all in black, with a cap.
 I took it very hard.
-It shocked me: my son, in the National Front?
+It shocked me: My son, in the National Front?
 Impossible.
 Unbearable.”

 Most Read Stories